Skip to main content

 Share Name

-An Azure Files 'share' is a container where files are stored.
-You can create a share from within the Azure console.
+The name of the Azure Files share, a container where files are stored.
+A share can be created from within the Azure console.
 Share names contain only letters, numbers, and dashes.

 my-file-share